-However, sometimes the smell can become overpowering, which prompts you to ask yourself “Why does my dog smell so bad or have a weird odor?”
+However, sometimes the smell can become overpowering, which prompts you to ask yourself “Why does my dog smell so bad or have a bad odor?”

 You may notice in a larger dog like a German Shepherd that this smell is stronger than a small dog, but this is not always the case.

-Regardless of the type of dog you have, it can be such a relief to get some control over the issue and IDENTIFY the reasons the smell or odor may be hanging around.
+Regardless of the type of dog you have, it can be such a relief to get some control over the issue and identify the reasons or causes for the smell or odor.

-10 Reasons Why Your Dog/German Shepherd Smells So Bad Or Has An Odor
+10 Reasons Why Your German Shepherd Dog/Puppy Might Smell Bad, Or Have A Bad Odor

-1) Is it really a bad smell/odor – or is it a natural doggy odor?
+1) Ask yourself if its really a bad smell/odor – or is it a natural doggy odor?

 Before asking why your dog smells so bad or has an odor, first ask yourself whether that is just naturally the way they smell.

 Dogs have light doggy type scents that are emitted from the fur, skin and ears and a result of light perspiration, oils and glands – which is the ‘dog’ smell that people refer to.

 A bath/shampoo once every month to two months should keep most dogs from smelling too strong.